Zero (manhwa)

-Zero (Hangul: 제로: 시작의 관, RR: Jero: Sijagui Gwan, lit.
-"Zero: The Gate of Beginning") is a Korean manhwa written by Dall-Young Lim and illustrated by Park Sung-woo.
+Zero is a Korean manhwa written by Dall-Young Lim and illustrated by Park Sung-woo.
 Based on a popular series of Korean eroge of the same title.
 The manhwa was serialized into 69 chapters.
 The individual chapters were published into 10 bound volumes by Daiwon C.I.
 The manhwa is licensed in North America by Infinity Studios, in France by Tokebi and in Russia by Comics Factory.
 Infinity Studios announced its plans to Zero volume 4 onwards in Portable Document Format for e-book.

-Its sequel, Zero: Circle of Flow (Hangul:제로 - 흐름의 원, RR: Jero - Heureumui won) is a Korean manhwa written by Dall-Young Lim.
+Its sequel, Zero: Circle of Flow is a Korean manhwa written by Dall-Young Lim.
 It is licensed in France by Panini Comics under its imprint, Génération Comics.
 Lim adapted the manhwa from an Eroge computer game.